AMI-system/species_classifier/README.md

 * `--dataloader_num_workers`: number of cpus available
 * `--random_seed`: random seed for reproducible experiments

-*For setting up the config file* The total families, genuses, and species are spit out at the end of `02_calculate_taxa_statistics.py` so you can use this info to fill in the config lines 5-7.
+*For setting up the config file*: The total families, genuses, and species are spit out at the end of `02_calculate_taxa_statistics.py` so you can use this info to fill in the config lines 5-7.